BobMorane22/connectx/backlog.md

 everywhere else and bugs may creep in.
 All these informations should be located in the model itself and included in a `constant.h` file.
 All external modules should get these values directly through the model.

+## (15-10-2020) Remove duplication in `ModelTests.cpp`

+New functionnality in the model require a model with a game on.
+Because of this, most unit test start with some game creation code.
+This clutters the file and make tests hard to follow (it is hard so see _what_ exactly is tested in all this code).

+Model tests would therefore require a test fixture that would hide all of this logic.

+## (17-10-2020)

+The notion of 'no disc' is often associated with transparency, or the fact that the disc's color is not visible (therefore it is absent).
+With this definition however, there are many ways to be absent since absence if defined only the the a in rgba.
+So (0, 0, 0, 0) would mean the same as (255, 255, 255, 0).
+To the user, both definitions yields the same visual result.
+It would then be necessary to assert this in the code.
+It would therefore seem necessary to enlarge the transparency definition in the code to hold for any (r,g,b,0) value.